Rodgers rallies Packers past McCarthy's Cowboys 31-28 in OT - KVIA

 Cowboys CB Anthony Brown left with a concussion in the second quarter.

 The Cowboys were missing running back Ezekiel Elliott (knee). … Green Bay’s defense was missing outside linebacker Rashan Gary (knee), linebacker De’Vondre Campbell (knee) and cornerback Eric Stokes (ankle/knee).
-The Packers placed Gary and Stokes on injured reserve after both players were hurt in a 15-9 loss at Detroit last week.
+The Packers placed Gary and Stokes on injured reserve after both players were hurt at Detroit.

 UP NEXT